 An early night is probably welcome on Day 5 of your 7 days at Disney World as you may be starting to get more tired.

 By day 6 we have visited every Disney World park twice, and seen the night-time shows.
 At this point in a 7 day Disney World itinerary, it’s the free day to revisit everything you haven’t had a chance to see and do before.
+It’s also a great day to enjoy a character meal when you’re not struggling to fit everything else in.

 Day 7 is the last full day for your 7 days at Disney World.
 After a packed week, everyone is probably tired and maybe there are some sore feet happening?
 The perfect excuse to visit the other Disney water park, so it’s off to Blizzard Beach today.